mchalain/makemore/examples/04-dependencies/README.md

 ## Library dependencies

-*Makemore* is able to check the availability of a libraries with the *pkg-config* tool.
+*Makemore* is able to check the libraries dependencies with the *pkg-config* tool.
 It uses this tools to retrieve the build flags (**CFLAGS**, **CXXFLAGS** and **LDFLAGS**).